ricardobecheli/COMPLETE-JAVASCRIPT-COURSE/README.md

 ### js-exercises

-js-exercises is inside the couse's main folder (COMPLETE-JAVASCRIPT-COURSE).
+"js-exercises" is a sub folder of "COMPLETE-JAVASCRIPT-COURSE".

 I am only watching some classes, listening instead of writing in VS Code.